 - The amine group can accept a hydrogen ion to become positively charged.

-Glycine is optically inactive, simplest amino acid because which have no asymmetric carbon atom.
+Glycine is optically inactive, simplest amino acid because it has no asymmetric carbon atom.
 Acid-Base titration involves the gradual addition (or) removal of protons.
 It has three different stages when the Glycine undergoes acid-base titration.
+Here is the complete material on the Titration curve of glycine.

 “The peptide is formed between the amino group (-NH2) of the first amino acid and Carboxyl group (-COOH) of the second amino acid by eliminating one molecule of water.”